berryamin/Python/Python-3/Doc/library/datetime.rst

   -1 day, 19:00:00

-In addition to the operations listed above :class:`timedelta` objects support certain additions and subtractions with :class:`date` and :class:`datetime` objects (see below).
+In addition to the operations listed above :class:`timedelta` objects support certain additions and subtractions with :class:`date` and :class:`.datetime` objects (see below).

 .. versionchanged:: 3.2